vutuankiet4599/StoreProject/README.md

 	+ DBMS I used in this project is MySQL
 	+ Create a database name aims
 	+ Import file aims.sql to database
-	+ Run file Aims.java to start project
+	+ Run project in Netbeans IDE